designstem/projects/colorblindness/index.md

 <br>

 1. ~**Keep a journal**, where you write down all the results to the tasks and your insights.
 This journal can also be digital (like a *.doc file*), so you can also add screenshots in between and you will have a reference/guideline for the final task of this workshop.~
-2. ~**Never skip tasks!** Follow the tasks in a chronological order and don't skip some in order to get through faster.
+2. ~**Never skip tasks!** Follow the tasks in a chronological order and don't skip any in order to get through faster.
 There is one exception: In the middle of the workshop, there will be a learning station setting, so if you already know about a certain topic, it's ok to skip it.~

 <br>